latitude-dev/sample-netflix/README.md

-# Latitude SDK Sample Project
+# Latitude Framework Sample Project

-This is a sample project showcasing how to use the Latitude SDK.
-The Latitude SDK provides a set of tools to help developers build data apps on top of any database or data warehouse using just SQL and HTML.
+This is a proof of concept of a project showcasing how to use the Latitude Framework.
+The Latitude Framework will provide a set of tools to help developers build data apps on top of any database or data warehouse using just SQL and HTML.

 ## Demo